EQEmu/eqemu-docs-v2/docs/server/database/performance-tuning.md

 ## Server Operators

-Make sure in your MySQL config you've allocated enough `innodb_buffer_pool_size` to hold your dataset in memory.
+Make sure in your MySQL config `my.cnf` you've allocated enough `innodb_buffer_pool_size` to hold your dataset in memory.
 There are ways to calculate this in more usage oriented ways but for literally most people just set it to 1GB

 ```text
 innodb_buffer_pool_size=1G